Artist Statement:

 1966 Skowhegan School of Painting

-1967-69 The Arts Students League, NYC after being accepted at Pratt Institute, Brooklyn, NY which was very briefly attended
+1967-69 The Arts Students League, NYC after being accepted at Pratt Institute, Brooklyn, NY which was briefly attended

 PRINTS: